Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

 Winner: Aysel Kucuksu, LLB English and European Law, Queen Mary University of London

-Aysel is a final year English and European Law undergraduate at Queen Mary, University of London.
+Aysel studied English and European law at Queen Mary, University of London.
 She spent an Erasmus year in Denmark, where she learned Danish alongside studying EU law.
-She is now fluent in five languages.
+She is fluent in five languages.

 In her spare time Aysel enjoys travelling and volunteering.
-When she was the President of the Queen Mary RAG Society, she co-ordinated the fundraising of £10,000 for local charities.
+When she was the President of the Queen Mary RAG Society, she coordinated the fundraising of £10,000 for local charities.
+She also volunterred on the immigration team of the Queen Mary Legal Advice Centre.
 Aysel hopes her degree and her languages will help in her efforts to achieve equal access to justice for all.
-She is currently volunteering on the Immigration team of the Queen Mary Legal Advice Centre.

 Alice Reilly, Cardiff University | Anna Tomlinson, University College London | Emma Therer, University of Edinburgh | Jan-Oliver Distler, Lancaster University | Kristyna Schinnenburgova, University of Nottingham | Laura Muehlenkamp, University of Hertfordshire | Lily McConnell, University of Edinburgh | Magenta Zampieri, Durham University | Melodie Klein, University of Surrey | Robert Povall, University of Leeds | Siri Pantzar, University of Edinburgh |